Relation algebras of Sugihara, Belnap, Meyer, and Church: Summary and problems

-It has 24 triples.
-The table for $\to'$ in Table \ref{crystaltables} coincides with the table on \cite[p.\ 97]{Brady2003} when $\mathsf{T}=\ll1$, $\mathsf{T}^*=\cl1$, $\mathsf{a}=\ll0$, and $\mathsf{a}^*=\cl0$.
-Other numbers of triples besides 24, 45, and 49 work, but the choice made here has the feature that the ternary relation holds among \emph{binary relations} (not unstructured objects called ``situations'' or ``worlds'' or ``points''), the ternary relation is set-theoretically defined as ``the relativized relative product of the first two contains the third'', and the Routley star ${}^*$ is converse $\conv{}$.
+It has only 24 triples, and is isomorphic to the restriction of the canonical atom structure of $\sra_{\{0,1\}}$ to the diversity atoms.
+The table for $\to'$ coincides with the table on \cite[p.\ 97]{MR3728341} when $\mathsf{T}=\ll1$, $\mathsf{T}^*=\cl1$, $\mathsf{a}=\ll0$, and $\mathsf{a}^*=\cl0$.
+Other numbers of triples besides 24, 45, and 49 work, but the choice made here has the feature that the ternary relation holds among binary relations, instead of unstructured objects.
+The ternary relation is set-theoretically defined as ``the relativized relative product of the first two contains the third'', and the Routley star ${}^*$ is conversion $\conv{}$.
+Similarly, $\BM$ was characterized in \cite[pp.\ 100--104]{MR3728341} by a single finite relevant model structure with 13 triples of elements of $\{ \mathsf{T}, \mathsf{a}, \mathsf{a}^* \}$, which is isomorphic to the canonical atom structure of $\sra_{\{0\}}$.
+In the notation of \SS\SS\ref{sect2}--\ref{sect3}, that structure is